-There was valley on one side and the city of Darjeeling on the other side.
+There was a valley on one side and the city on the other side.
 Sometimes the city was too close for our comfort, but then the view on the other side made up for it.

-Train stopped at Batasia Loop for about 10-15 mins.
+The train stopped at Batasia Loop for about 10-15 mins.
 This is the loop that the railway engineers had built to negotiate a steep gradient in the hills.
 It is interesting when you go under a railway bridge and then turn around to go over it.
 In the center is a war memorial built to pay homage to Gorkha soldiers who laid their lives in various wars.
 War memorial is surrounded by manicured lawns.
-Batasia Loop is a good vintage point to see the Kanchenjunga range of Himalayas – you must pray for a clear day though.
+Batasia Loop is a good vantage point to see the Kanchenjunga range of Himalayas – you must pray for a clear day, though.

-A information board here talks about the films that have been shot at Darjeeling Himalayan Railway.
+An information board here talks about the films that have been shot on this railways.

-Darjeeling station is obviously as old as the Darjeeling Himalayan Railway, however it looks nothing like its original version.
-There are information boards that show the vintage pictures of the Darjeeling station.
+The Darjeeling station is obviously as old as this Himalayan Railway, however, it looks nothing like its original version.
+There are information boards that show the vintage pictures of the station.

 The station in the picture looks far more enchanting than the current one – which is definitely a run down version of the original one even after you discount the vintage factor of the old black & white pictures.

-Another board draws the detailed route of the Darjeeling Himalayan Railway from Darjeeling to New Jalpaiguri – specifying the altitude and distance from Siliguri.
-Incidentally, the headquarter of Darjeeling Himalayan Railway is Kurseong and not Darjeeling or Siliguri.
+Another board draws the detailed route of the Himalayan Railway from Darjeeling to New Jalpaiguri – specifying the altitude and distance from Siliguri.
+Incidentally, the headquarter of this railways is Kurseong.